CYC Limited – General Conditions for Hire Last updated – November 22, 2017.

 - To the extent permitted by law, the Client and the Client’s Representative release and discharge CYC from any claim, action, demand or proceeding (including those arising from negligence, to the extent permitted by law) relating to or arising from participation in services contemplated under these General Conditions for Hire.

-- AUTHORITY: I am the person authorized by the Client as the Client’s Representative, and have the right to sign below on behalf of the Client.
-I agree to the ‘General Conditions for Hire’ and understand that CYC reserves the right to change the conditions, as necessary, for legal compliance, general Guest safety or comfort, I agree to ensuring that all members of the Client understand and comply with these conditions.
-See over for explanation of terms used.
+- AUTHORITY: I agree to these ‘General Conditions for Hire’ and understand that CYC reserves the right to change the conditions, as necessary, for legal compliance or general Guest safety or comfort.
+I agree to ensuring that all members of the Client understand and comply with these conditions.